Configure Malwarebytes Anti-Malware 2

 In History Settings tab, the Help fight malware by anonymously providing historical information check box should be unticked only by those who are extremely concerned about their privacy.

 All detected malware is moved to a quarantine folder by default.
-As this folder might waste loads of disk space, it is recommended to clear it once a month.
+As this folder might waste loads of disk space, it is recommended to clear it about a month after detection.
 Free CCleaner can also do the job for you.

 You can also restore items to their previous locations if you really know what you're doing.